 5. Have you ever dealt with an emergency situation as a nanny?
 How did you handle it?

 Likely your interviewee has never dealt with an emergency situation at work.
 That’s a good thing!
 This may be a good time to ask if the nanny has CPR and first-aid certifications, if you haven’t already.
-Another idea is to ask how she would handle a situation if an emergency were to happen.
+Another idea is to ask how she would handle a situation if an emergency arose.

 6. Tell us about your previous nanny jobs.
 What were some things you liked and some things you didn’t like about them?

 It’s safe to say not one single nanny has had a perfect job.
-Even if she’s worked for amazing families up until this point, she will likely have something to share.
+Even if she’s worked for amazing families up until this point, she will likely have something to share about how it could have been better.
 Sometimes it can be something as simple as wanting a shared family calendar to keep track of everyone’s schedules or as complex as compensation issues.
 Listen for negative talk, specifically about employers.
 It’s one thing to say, “I would have liked to have had better communication with my employers,” versus, “My employers were crazy and expected me to read their minds.”
 This potential nanny of yours may not have had perfect former jobs, but speaking poorly about past nanny families is a sign of disrespect and lack of integrity.

 7. How can we support you?